BetonQuest/BetonQuest/documentation/User-Documentation/Events-List.md

 ## Run events: `run`

+**persistent**, **static**

-This event allow for specifying multiple instruction strings in one, longer string.
-Each instruction must be started with `^` character and no other dividers should be used.
-It's not the same as `folder` condition, because you can specify an instruction string, not an event name.
+This event allows you to specify multiple instructions in one, long instruction.
+Each instruction must be started with the `^` character (it divides all the instructions).
+It's not the same as the `folder` event, because you have to specify the actual instruction, not an event name.
 It is also fired on the same tick, not on the next one like in `folder`.
 Don't use conditions here, it behaves strangely.
-I'll fix this in 1.9 version.
+We will fix this in 2.0.

 !!! example
     ```YAML